Fixed and Market Pricing for Cloud Services

+Under our Individually Rational assumption, each job competes to acquire an instance only if its expected payoff is nonnegative.
+Hence, $f_i(c)$ is assumed to be strictly positive\footnote{This is not a restrictive assumption in practice since we can approximate any distribution arbitrarily well with such a distribution.
+See, e.g., Figures \ref{fig:pdfs} and \ref{fig:beta-rev} and associated discussion} for $c \in [0, \mu v_i]$, (since jobs from class~$i$ with waiting cost greater than $\mu v_i$ will always balk).

+Two pricing and scheduling regimes are allowed, shown schematically in Figure \ref{fig:payg-spot-q} and which we now describe.

-\textbf{Modeling PAYG}: PAYG is modeled as a $GI/GI/\infty$ system with service rate $\mu$.
+\textbf{Modeling PAYG}: We assume that the overall system has enough capacity to serve the exogenous demand $\lambda / \mu$ with negligible buffering or rejection of individual jobs, and hence PAYG is modeled as a $GI/GI/\infty$ system with service rate $\mu$ (this is discussed further in Section \ref{sec:finiteCap}).
 A job arriving to PAYG joins immediately and is served until completion.
 Each job is charged a price $p > 0$ per unit time for using a PAYG instance.
-The price $p$ is known to everyone a priori.
+The price $p$ is common knowledge.
+The only information contained in a ``bid'' from a job is a request to enter.
 The expected payoff of a job from class $i$ with the waiting cost $c$ from using a PAYG instance is thus $v_i - (c+p)/\mu$.
 If $c > \mu v_i - p$, the job does not participate in PAYG.